This post may contain affiliate links. Please read our privacy policy.

 Tilapia is a very firm, mild-tasting white fish.
 There are several species available, and Seafood Watch (the respected seafood sustainability agency run by the Monterey Bay Aquarium in California) has information about which are the most healthful and least impactful on the environment.

 They say that Blue Tilapia (also known as Izumidai or Saint Peter Fish) from Peru is the most sustainable.
-Hybrid Red Tilapia from Ecuador is also a best choice, as is Mozambique tilapia from various sources.
-If you want to dig deeper and find out where the most eco-friendly tilapia is from, and what the best farming methods for tilapia are, click here.
+Hybrid Red Tilapia from Ecuador is also a “best” choice, as is Mozambique tilapia from various sources.
+Find out where the most eco-friendly tilapia is from and what the best farming methods for tilapia are.

-In the microwave or a small pot, melt the butter until it turns a light golden brown.
-In the same small bowl or pot, mix together the melted butter, garlic, red pepper flakes, lemon juice, and zest, then pour over the fish.
+- Make the sauce: In the microwave or a small pot, melt the butter until it turns a light golden brown.
+Add the Parmesan, garlic, red pepper flakes, lemon juice and zest, then pour it over the fish.

 What to Serve With Baked Tilapia